CBBIO/FANTASIA-Lite/README.md

 ./scripts/minimal_pipeline.sh your_proteins.fa
 ```

-Before any annotation run can work, the required lookup bundle must be downloaded from Zenodo and placed in `data/lookup/`.
+Before any annotation run can work, the required lookup bundle must be downloaded from [Zenodo](https://zenodo.org/records/19742926) and placed in `data/lookup/`.

-FANTASIA Lite leverages state-of-the-art protein language models to generate deep learning embeddings and perform nearest-neighbor annotation transfer, while intentionally removing the service stack used by the full project.
-The bundled lookup table covers multiple reference embedding spaces, while the built-in Lite embedder focuses on the models currently exposed directly through the local CLI.

 Unlike the full FANTASIA pipeline, **FANTASIA Lite does not require PostgreSQL, RabbitMQ, or a database-backed orchestration layer**.
 It runs locally from flat files:
 - `lookup_table.npz` for reference embeddings
 - `annotations.json` for GO annotations
 - `accessions.json` for accession mapping

+## Warning

 The tradeoff is that Lite is simpler to deploy but can be slower if embedding and lookup are not tuned well.
 This repository now includes GPU-aware embedding and lookup controls intended to recover as much performance as possible without reintroducing external services.

+## Scope and Purpose

 The main purpose of Lite V1 is to provide a fast local annotator that can be dropped into other pipelines with minimal setup.
 The default fast path is intentionally simple: ProtT5 embeddings, cosine lookup, and `k=1` transfer.
 More advanced configuration is still available when you need multi-model runs, layered embedding export, larger `k`, or other custom settings.